XavKearney/chatgpt-guide/README.md

 Here are a few examples of potential use-cases that might provide some inspiration for how to get the most out of GPT-4 in your day-to-day:

 - Summarisation:
-    - summarise the key points in this news article/scientific paper"
+    - "summarise the key points in this news article/scientific paper"
     - "take this meeting transcript and summarise the key decisions made as bullet points"
     - "pick out the top 3 themes people mention in this list of feedback"
 - Editing/formatting
     - "reword this feedback so it sounds more encouraging"
     - "rewrite this technical document in plain English"
+    - "create 3 alternative ways to say this sentence"
 - Coaching
     - "I'm not enjoying my job, help me figure out how to get more energy"
     - "I've received some feedback from my manager, let's discuss how I can act upon it"